-One of the most noticeable things when you walk into someone’s bathroom is the window.
+One of the most noticeable things, when you walk into someone’s bathroom, is the window.
 Installing a new shower window is not as straightforward as it might seem.
 Below are 4 considerations to keep in mind when installing a new shower window.

 Style and theme

 The main thing when it comes to the placement of a shower window is making sure that it is out of range of the shower spray.
 If you hire a window installation service to help you out, this is something that all professionals will know right away.
-If you are thinking about undertaking the endeavour yourself, just know that a window that constantly receives moisture from the shower spray is going to quickly become a window that is covered in mould and mildew.
+If you are thinking about undertaking the endeavor yourself, just know that a window that constantly receives moisture from the shower spray is going to quickly become a window that is covered in mold and mildew.

 Shower curtain across the window

 Instead of having a regular curtain on the shower window, or possibly even blinds, you might want to consider opting for a small shower curtain that you can slide across, to protect the glass from water spray.
 These small curtains can be found at most home stores and go a long way to protecting your shower window.

 Window installation services are usually your best bet when you don’t have any experience installing a window.
 Getting the job done right the first time is well worth what you’ll pay a window installation company.
 This is especially important in the bathroom, where you want to make sure that the window is installed correctly to ensure proper temperature regulation at all times.